 Note: Bobadilla was decided before Ohio v.
 Clark, where the Supreme Court held that the statement of a young child is extremely unlikely to be testimonial, because the child would not have a primary motive that the statement would be used in a criminal prosecution.
 Bobadilla differs in one respect from Clark, though.
 In Bobadilla, the party taking the statement definitely had a primary motive to use it in a criminal prosecution.
 This was not the case in Clark, where the child was being interviewed by his teachers.
-Still, the result in Bobadilla is questionable after Clark - and especially so in light of the holding in Michigan v.
+Still, the result in Bobadilla is questionable after Clark --- and especially so in light of the holding in Michigan v.
 Bryant that primary motivation must be assessed from the perspective of a reasonable person in the position of both the speaker and the interviewer.

-Statements made by a child-victim to a forensic investigator are testimonial: United States v.
+States v.
 Bordeaux, 400 F.3d 548 (8th Cir.
 2005): In a child sex abuse prosecution, the trial court admitted hearsay statements made by the victim to a forensic investigator.
 The court reversed the conviction, finding among other things that the hearsay statements were testimonial under Crawford.
 The court likened the exchange between the victim and the investigator to a police interrogation.
 It elaborated as follows: